iamritikbhardwaj/crm-backend/README.md

 # crm-backend

-This is the backend for crm project
+This is the backend for crm projects